 - Institutions of higher education that are 100% publicly controlled are not required to submit organizational documentation. - Organizations affiliated with and directed by an accredited institution of higher education must submit documentation that demonstrates their status, as determined by EDA.
-For example, a nonprofit organization should submit the organization's articles of incorporation, bylaws, current certificate of good standing, and a copy of the most recent IRS Form 990 (Return of Organization Exempt from Income Tax) (without attachments or schedules).
+For example, a nonprofit organization should submit the organization's articles of incorporation, bylaws, and current certificate of good standing.

-2. Copy of Current, Approved Indirect Cost Rate Agreement (if applicable)
+2. Copy of Current, Approved Negotiated Indirect Cost Rate Agreement (if applicable)